aridjayarecipes/cutesrecipes.web.app/content/post/1960-step-by-step-guide-to-make-quick-baked-kafta-and-potatoes.md

 Hello everybody, I hope you're having an amazing day today.
 Today, I'm gonna show you how to prepare a special dish, baked_kafta_and_potatoes.
 It is one of my favorites.
 This time, I will make it a bit tasty.
 This will be really delicious.

 This baked kafta and potatoes is definitely one of those.
-It is called "Kafta bi Seniyah," which literally translates into "Kafta in the pan."
-Kafta patties are topped with cooked potatoes, onions, tomatoes, and simmered with a seasoned tomato sauce.
+It is called &#34;Kafta bi Seniyah,&#34; which literally translates into &#34;Kafta in the pan.&#34; Kafta patties are topped with cooked potatoes, onions, tomatoes, and simmered with a seasoned tomato sauce.
 While most of the time, you will find the kafta shaped.
 Like many Lebanese dishes, Baked Kafta with Potatoes is a humble dish.

 Baked_kafta_and_potatoes is one of the most popular of recent trending foods in the world.
 It's enjoyed by millions daily.
 It is simple, it is quick, it tastes delicious.
 Baked_kafta_and_potatoes is something which I've loved my whole life.
 They're fine and they look wonderful.